Nether Stowe School: Controversy

 According to an OFSTED inspection from 2004, the school, at the time, was notable for its failure to recruit suitable experienced staff members for long periods of time.
 In the same report, it was noted that the students of the time had a bad attitude to learning, and that teaching staff failed to control classes - thus, results were being affected badly.
 As a consequence, the school was put under special measures.
 This measure was lifted towards the end of 2005.

 In 2007, the school came under scrutiny when incumbent headteacher Barrie Cooper announced to install CCTV cameras in the main toilets to quell the effects of problematic pupils - at the time, poor behaviour was rife.
 Although some students cited this as a good idea to cut down on violent incidents and gang gatherings, many felt that it was an invasion of privacy and that impressionable children may think that it is acceptable.

-The operational status of the cameras today is unknown, although they are still present.
+The cameras, as of June 2024, are still in both toilets, and functional.
+As of September 2023, the school has also added locks onto the toilets, meaning that toilets can only be accessed when unlocked, at break and lunch, which caused backlash on social media.